RosyArts/amanda/README.md

 These will all be taken as tablets.
 No needles.

 This is a life-saving treatment.
 I honestly, truly, do not know how I could bare to live if I were to go on as I have.

+As you read this, 20x28 2mg tablets of Estradiol Valerate and 2x50 50mg tablets of Cyproterone Acetate are in shipment to me.
+Be assured of the legality of this.

+Love you x

 ---
 ### Notes